NREL/HPC/docs/blog/2022-12-19-windows_ssh.md

 ---
 Some people who use Windows 10/11 computers to ssh to Eagle from a Windows command prompt, powershell, or via Visual Studio Code's SSH extension might receive an error message about a "Corrupted MAC on input" or "message authentication code incorrect."
 This error is due to an outdated OpenSSL library included in Windows and a security-mandated change to ssh on Eagle.
 However, there is a functional workaround for this issue.
 (Note: If you are not experiencing the above error, you do not need and should not use the following workaround.)

-For command-line and Powershell ssh users, adding "-m hmac-sha2-512" to your ssh command will resolve the issue.
-For example: "ssh -m hmac-sha2-512 <username>@eagle.hpc.nrel.gov"
+For command-line and Powershell ssh users, adding `-m hmac-sha2-512` to your ssh command will resolve the issue.
+For example: `ssh -m hmac-sha2-512 <username>@eagle.hpc.nrel.gov`.

 For VS Code SSH extension users, you will need to create an ssh config file on your local computer (~/.ssh/config), with a host entry for Eagle that specifies a new message authentication code:
 ```